LukeClancy/dynamic-records-meritfront/README.md

 #### self.dynamic_sql(name, sql, opts = { })
 A better and safer way to write sql.
-Can return either a Hash, ActiveRecord::Response object, or an instantiated model. with options:
+Can return either a Hash, ActiveRecord::Response object, or an instantiated model.

-- instantiate_class: returns User, Post, etc objects instead of straight sql output.
-    I prefer doing the alterantive
-        ```User.dynamic_sql(...)```
-        which is also supported
-- prepare: sets whether the db will preprocess the strategy for lookup (defaults true) (have not verified the prepared-ness)
+with options:
+- options not stated below: considered sql arguments, and will replace their ":option_name" with a sql argument.
+Always use sql arguments to avoid sql injection.
+Lists are converted into a format such as ```{1,2,3,4}```.
+Lists of lists are converted into ```(1,2,3), (4,5,6), (7,8,9)``` etc. So as to allow easy inserts/upserts.
+- raw: whether to return a ActiveRecord::Response object or a hash when called on an abstract class (like ApplicationRecord).
+Default can be switched with DYNAMIC_SQL_RAW variable on the class level.
+- instantiate_class: determines what format to return.
+Can return ActiveRecord objects (User, Post, etc), or whatever raw is set to.
+I prefer doing the alterantive ```User.dynamic_sql(...)``` which is also supported.
+For example, ```User.dynamic_sql(...)``` will return User records. ```ApplicationRecord.dynamic_sql(..., raw: false)``` will return a List of Hashes with the column names as keys. ```ApplicationRecord.dynamic_sql(..., raw: true)``` will return an ActiveRecord::Response.

+other options:

+- prepare: Defaults to true.
+Gets passed to ActiveRecord::Base.connection.exec_query as a parameter.
+Should change whether the command will be prepared, which means that on subsequent calls the command will be faster.
+Downsides are when, for example, the sql query has hard-coded arguments, the query always changes, causing technical issues as the number of prepared statements stack up.
 - name_modifiers: allows one to change the associated name dynamically.
-- multi_query: allows more than one query (you can seperate an insert and an update with ';' I dont know how else to say it.)
-    this disables other options including arguments (except name_modifiers).
+- multi_query: allows more than one query (you can seperate an insert and an update with ';' I dont know how else to say it.) this disables other options including arguments (except name_modifiers).
 Not sure how it effects prepared statements.
+Not super useful.
-- async: Gets passed to ActiveRecord::Base.connection.exec_query as a parameter.
+- async: Defaults to false.
+Gets passed to ActiveRecord::Base.connection.exec_query as a parameter.
 See that methods documentation for more.
 I was looking through the source code, and I think it only effects how it logs to the logfile?
-- raw: whether to return a ActiveRecord::Response object or a hash when called on an abstract class (ApplicationRecord vs User)
-- other options: considered sql arguments

 <details>
 <summary>example usage</summary>